Avik9/Dynamic-Memory-Allocator/README.md

 ## Notes on sf_free

-When implementing `sf_free`, I first verify that the pointer being passed to your function belongs to an allocated block.
+When implementing `sf_free`, I first verify that the pointer being passed to the function belongs to an allocated block.
 This can be done by examining the fields in the block header and footer.
 In this program, we consider the following cases to be invalid pointers: